Function to bind several foreign functions of a C library via installation of thin R call wrappers.

 thin call wrappers.
 The set of functions, including the symbolic name and

-function type, is specified by signature ; a character string that
+function type, is specified by signature; a character string that encodes a

 The library signature is a compact plain-text format to specify a set of function bindings.
-It consists of function names and corresponding call signatures.
-Function bindings are separated by ‘;’ (semicolon) ; white spaces (including tab and new line) are allowed before and after semicolon.
+It consists of function names and corresponding call signature.
+Function bindings are separated by ";" (semicolon); white spaces (including tab and new line) are allowed before and after semicolon.

 Here is an example that specifies three function bindings to the OpenGL library: